fif911/CrowdNav_RTX/README.md

                  remove_growth=False):

 ### Seasonality strategy
 * In `definition.py` of `crowdnav-seasonality`, Various functions are defined for seasonality analysis.
 The result are saved in `seasonality_details.csv`.
-According to the result we can find the differences between actual traffic volumes and expected volumes.
+According to the result we can find the differences between actual traffic volumes and expected volumes in every 30 ticks as set by defult in CrowdNav.
 As well as the differences of speeds between smart cars and normal cars.
 <img width="1133" alt="image" src="https://user-images.githubusercontent.com/58473822/209715661-5d4caa27-9cb1-46a7-96ee-ee73ea3a6564.png">